-Fill Type 1 USCS Classification Acceptable Location for Placement Low-plasticity, cohesive CL All locations and elevations. soil (LL ≤ 45 and 5≤ PI ≤ 20) 2 "Bridge Lift" aggregate 3 GW, GP Unstable subgrades, where necessaryBelow foundations Aggregate pavement 4 GW, GP Unpaved roadways On-site soil 5 CL, SC, SM, SP Generally appears suitable for use as low- plasticity structural fill.
+Fill Type 1 USCS Classification Acceptable Location for Placement Low-plasticity, cohesive CL All locations and elevations. soil (LL ≤ 45 and 5≤ PI ≤ 20) 2 All locations and elevations.
+"Bridge Lift" GW, GP Unstable subgrades, where necessary aggregate 3 ٥٧٧, ٥١ Below foundations Aggregate pavement 4 GW, GP Unpaved roadways On-site soil 5 CL, SC, SM, SP Generally appears suitable for use as low- plasticity structural fill.

-1. Structural fill should consist of approved materials that are free of organic matter or debris.
+- 1. Structural fill should consist of approved materials that are free of organic matter or debris.
 Frozen material should not be used, and fill should not be placed on a frozen subgrade.
-Each proposed fill material should be sampled and evaluated by the geotechnical engineer prior to its delivery and/or use.

-- 2. LL = Liquid Limit, PI = Plasticity Index. - 3.
+Each proposed fill material should be sampled and evaluated by the geotechnical engineer prior to its delivery and/or use. - 2.
+LL = Liquid Limit, PI = Plasticity Index. - 3.
 Well-graded crushed stone or crushed concrete with a maximum particle size of about 2 inches and less than about 10 percent fines. - 4.
 Well-graded crushed stone similar to NDOT Crushed Rock for Surfacing. - 5.
 Sorting of topsoil and on-site soils containing debris, organics, etc., will be necessary.
 Delineation of unsuitable on-site soils should be performed in the field by a Terracon representative.
 Moisture conditioning of the on-site soils will be necessary to facilitate compaction.